 Scroll through this page to read about housing, the UvA campus facilities, travel/health insurance, the digital learning environment, visas, and our cancellation policy.

-The Summer Programmes Office is able to organise housing on a first-come first-served basis for all summer programmes.
+The Summer Programmes Office is able to organise housing on a first-come first-served basis.
 There are a limited number of rooms available.

 Amsterdam is a popular summer destination for people from around the world.
 Due to limited urban space and high demand, affordable housing is extremely challenging to find.
 That's why the Summer Programmes Office works with DeKey Housing Corporation to help house participants in various locations in Amsterdam.
-If you are traveling on a budget, we recommend that you apply for housing arranged through our office.
 All housing is first-come-first-served: make your plans early, and indicate on your application if you will be applying for university provided accommodation.
-If a strict budget is not your concern, then feel free to book your own accommodation elsewhere.
-As above, please indicate this on your application form.

 Student accomodations are basic dwellings, low-cost, and located throughout the city.
 Amsterdam has a well-integrated public transportation network, or you can do as the Dutch do, and ride your bike to the campus.
 Rooms are either in private or shared dorms, with private or shared washrooms and kitchen/lounge facilities.
 Whenever possible, students are lodged in residences with their fellow classmates.
 Student accomodation in the Netherlands falls under the category of low-income housing.
 These properties are usually occupied by students and long-term residents: the UvA partners with DeKey to make rooms available for short-stay.
 Rooms include basic furnishings, and we recommend that you bring your own comforts from home.